 Chile’s UN Ambassador Heraldo Munoz’s A SOLITARY WAR, about the cost to American interests overseas of American unilateralism in Iraq, to Fulcrum Publishing.
 Spanish rights to El Tercer Nombre in Spain and to Random House Mondadori in Chile.

 Underground railroad expert and author Glennette Turner’s book on Fort Mose, the first free American community of ex-slaves, founded in 1738 just north of St. Augustine, Florida, where slaves were granted their freedom if they declared allegiance to the King of Spain and joined the Catholic Church, to Abrams Children’s.

 CUNY history professor and attorney Benjamin Carter Hett’s CROSSING HITLER, the story of human rights martyr Hans Litten, the last attorney in Germany to cross-examine Hitler as a hostile witness in open court, where he reduced the future Chancellor to incoherent rage -- a favor returned two years later by his imprisonment at Dachau, to Oxford University Press.
 Spanish rights sold to Ediciones B, in a pre-empt.

-Senate Foreign Relations Committee staffer Bertie Bowman's STEP BY STEP: A MEMOIR OF HOPE, FRIENDSHIP, PERSEVERENCE, AND LIVING THE AMERICAN DREAM, chronicling the Washington adventures of the longest-serving African-American on Capitol Hill, with a Foreword from President Bill Clinton, to One World/Ballantine.
+Senate Foreign Relations Committee staffer Bertie Bowman’s STEP BY STEP: A MEMOIR OF HOPE, FRIENDSHIP, PERSEVERANCE, AND LIVING THE AMERICAN DREAM, chronicling the Washington adventures of the longest-serving African-American on Capitol Hill, with a Foreword from President Bill Clinton, to One World/Ballantine.